kbreitton/Biebernet-Biebemotion-Box/README.md

 Run `make`
 and run `chmod +x driver.py`

-Edit your `~/.bashrc` file and at the end add these lines:
+Edit your crontab (run `crontab -e`) to include the following lines in order to have the program run at startup and hourly:
 ```
-cd path/to/Biebernet-Biebemotion-Box
+@reboot cd ~/Biebernet-Biebemotion-Box && ./driver.py
-./driver.py
+@hourly cd ~/Biebernet-Biebemotion-Box && ./driver.py
 ```

-Edit your crontab (run `crontab -e`) to include the line `@hourly path/to/Biebernet-Biebemotion-Box/driver.py` to run hourly

 Finally hardware-wise, follow the [pin-out guide](http://wiringpi.com/pins/) from wiringPi and connect the [LPD8806](https://www.adafruit.com/products/306) strips over SPI to the Pi